Quick start#

 Performing a strong scalability experiment involves calling the same commands as in the partition shape experiment, but now using the strong_scalability experiment name instead of partition_shape:

-Both model users and LUE developers can be quite happy with these results.
-The model can actually use additional hardware to speed up the model, but there is still a challenge left for the developers to look into.
+LUE users can be quite happy with these results.
+These results show that the model can use additional hardware to speed up the model.

 Weak scalability#